seanredmond/heniautos/guide/conciliar-calendar.md

 * Fornara, Charles W., ed.
 1983. _Archaic Times to the End of the Peloponnesian War._ 2nd ed.
 Translated Documents of Greece and Rome 1.
 Cambridge: Cambridge University Press.
 * Meritt, Benjamin D. 1961. _The Athenian Year_.
 Sather Classical Lectures 32.
 Berkeley: University of California Press.
 * Planeaux, Christopher.
 Forthcoming. _The Athenian Year Primer_.
+* Rhodes, P. J. 1985. _A Commentary on the Aristotelian Athenaion Politeia_.
+Oxford: Oxford University Press.